-Initiatives such as the International Scientific Conferences on Preventing Overdiagnosis and Bond University’s Sustainable Healthcare Awards are also wonderful opportunities to get involved!
+Initiatives such as the International Scientific Conferences on Preventing Overdiagnosis and Bond University’s Sustainability of Healthcare Awards are also wonderful opportunities to get involved!
 We are also working with industry partners both within Australia and internationally to develop sponsorship programs and partnerships to design and implement translational research programs and projects.

 - Providing patients and families with knowledge to make informed decisions

 - Hosting community juries (empowering communities to consider issues and develop recommendations and proposals)

 - New reform aims to prevent overdiagnosis and stop defining healthy people as diseased

 Systematic reviews are considered highest-level evidence to underpin clinical decisions, guidelines, and policy decisions because they synthesise all of existing evidence that answers a specific question, using methods that are transparent and reproducible

 Case study – 2 week systematic review: